ybalkind/yonibalkind.com/_posts/2020-06-18-A-unique-proposal-for-fixing-public-education.md

 Lets explore some of the details:

-Any student that receives funding from this initiative is not out of pocket in any way and has to pay nothing back to the financier.
+Any student that receives funding from this initiative is not out-of-pocket in any way and has to pay nothing back to the financier.
 The repayment to the financier comes out of the income tax, which the student has to pay anyway if they enter the working economy.

 The funders do not choose specific individuals to fund.
 Instead they fund all students in a specific course or college (I use the word "college" to refer to any type of institution that provides tertiary education).
 Funders are essentially betting on certain courses to produce successful learners.
 If their bet is successful, the government wins, because the government has a new batch of taxpayers.
 As such, the government commits to sharing some of that upside with the investor in order to reward the bet.

+As with all of the finance models discussed by Palacios, the repayment is related to income earned.
 The amount owed by government is a specified percentage of the tax revenue or taxable income of the student.
-For countries with well functioning tax systems this gives the funder confidence and certainty that the earnings of the student will be tracked and repaid.
+If the country has a well functioning tax systems then the investor can be confident that the earnings of the student will be tracked and repaid.
 The more the students ends up earning the higher the repayments (however the total repayments can be capped at a certain amount).

-As a result the government gets to keep less income tax from the learner, but perhaps, had the learner not benefited from the funding, he or she would be paying little or no income tax anyway.
+As a result, the government gets to keep less income tax from the learner.
+But, perhaps, had the learner not benefited from the funding, he or she would be paying little or no income tax anyway.

 In theory its a win-win all round.
 The investor gets a return on investment.
 The student gets a better education.
 And the government gets a more educated and productive citizen (which of course also benefits society at large).